syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/FAQ/General/How-to-Enable-the-Tabbed-Style-Dockable-Window-using-TabbedMDI-manager.md

 ---
 layout: post
-title: How to Enable the Tabbed Style Dockable Window using TabbedMDI manager | WindowsForms | Syncfusion
+title: Enable the Tabbed Style Dockable in WinForms DockingManager|Syncfusion
-description: How to Enable the Tabbed Style Dockable Window using TabbedMDI manager
+description: How to Enable the Tabbed Style Dockable Window using Syncfusion WinForms DockingManager Control, its elements, and more.
 platform: WindowsForms
 control: DockingManager
 documentation: ug
 ---

-# How to enable the Tabbed Style Dockable Window using TabbedMDI manager?
+# How to enable the Tabbed Style Dockable Window using DockingManager?

 The Tabbed MDI Package provides a new Tabbed MDI layout mode (as an alternative to the default Cascade and Tiled modes), popularized by VS .NET.